volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `do_not_advertise` - (Optional) Do not advertise this loadbalancer (bool).

-`api_definitions` - (Optional) Use API definitions from OpenAPI specification files to specify API operations of an application.
+`api_definitions` - (Optional) Specify API definition which includes application API paths and methods derived from swagger files..
 See [Api Definitions ](#api-definitions) below for details.

 `blocked_clients` - (Optional) Rules that specify the clients to be blocked.
 See [Blocked Clients ](#blocked-clients) below for details.